 Let’s take a look at some of the major types of payment fraud that can affect your business.

-Types of fraud:
+Types of payment frauds

 1) Identity Theft: This occurs when an individual conducts a fraudulent transaction under the guise of somebody else.
 Rather than create a new identity altogether, fraudsters simply steal the personal and banking information of someone else, and use this new identity to make false purchases and transactions.
 This is the most common type of payment fraud.